 Think of a photographer using white reflectors to bounce light onto a subject to illuminate the shot.
-They are using reflected light creatively but the same principle applies to everything we see.
+They are using reflected light creatively but the same principle applies to everything we draw.

 Reflected light adds depth, contrast, and interest, to an otherwise dull object.
-When I draw a rounded shape, I rarely draw a gradient to the edge of a contour.
-I draw the darkest point short of the edge and reverse the gradient to the border.
+When I draw a simple shape, I’ll draw a lighter value on the dark side of the object.
+It looks more authentic if you draw a slightly darker gradient near the border.

 - Pentel Mechanical Pencils 0.3mm

 - Tombo Mono Eraser Pen

 - Faber Castell Putty Eraser